Nandini016/DSA/README.md

 # DSA
-This Repository contain some basic pyramid and star pattern questions.
+This Repository contain some basic pyramid and star pattern questions and some other simple questions as well.